danieltjw/aifutures/README.md

 ---

+## Superintelligent AI

+Should an AI be able to reach a human-like intelligence (some believe this is impossible), it will likely achieve superintelligence next by:

+1. Significantly improve its own algorithm
+2. Invent new substrates and materials to run on

+We might be able to keep human-like AI under human control for a time, but it is unlikely we will be able to contain it perfectly over long periods of time.

+We will initially try to align AI to our values, but it may also be prudent to anticipate what its values might be and try to accommodate them.

+---

 ## The Age of Exploration

 This new age of exploration will necessitate a different way of thinking and carry with it the risk of change and the rewards of a much more vibrant world.